 Entries are invited from advertisers; from media, creative or content specialist agencies; and from the creative solutions teams of media owners.

 A minimum of 75% of the campaign activity must have been implemented in 2018.
-The campaign must also be truly international – whether multi country, pan regional or global, your strategy must have intentionally targeted audiences in at least four countries.
+The campaign must also be truly international – whether multi country, pan regional or global, your strategy must have intentionally targeted audiences in at least three countries.
 Whilst PR and/or viral marketing may have added impact, your campaign must have been reliant on a strategic media spend.

 Entries must be submitted in English.
 If you have any problems with this then please contact Rachel@no-4.co.uk.